jprante/elasticsearch-plugin-bundle/README.md

 elasticsearch-analysis-german
 =============================

-A plugin that consists of a compilation of useful Elasticsearch plugins related to indexing documents in german language and are not avaliable in Elasticsearch.
+A plugin that consists of a compilation of useful Elasticsearch plugins related to indexing and searching documents in german language that are not avaliable in Elasticsearch by default.

 German normalizer (Lucene)

 WordDelimiterFilter2 (Lucene)

-elasticsearch-analysis-icu (with ICU collation sort keys)
+elasticsearch-analysis-icu (with ICU collation analyzer compatible to Lucene 5.x)

 elasticsearch-analysis-baseform